code42/py42/docs/userguides/basics.md

         print("{0}: {1}".format(employee, notes))
 ```

-Each page from generator is a typical py42 response.
-The next section covers the `Py42Response` object.
+Each page is typical py42 response.
+The next section covers what you can do with the `Py42Response` object.

 ## Py42Response

 py42 clients return `Py42Response` objects which are intentionally similar to `requests.Response` objects.
-`Py42Response` hides unneeded metadata found on the raw `requests.Response.text` (which is available as
+The `Py42Response` class hides unneeded metadata found on the raw `requests.Response.text` (which is available as
 `Py42Response.raw_text`) so that you only use get useful text.
 Also, the object is subscriptable, meaning you can
 access it with keys or indices (depending on the JSON type underneath `data` on Code42 API responses):
 ```python